Ema Kozin: Professional career

 She moved up to super-middleweight for her next bout, fighting to a split draw against Irais Hernandez with the vacant WBC Silver and WBF female titles up for grabs on 8 September 2018 at Arena Zagreb in Croatia.
 One judge scored the bout 96–95 in favour of Kozin, another scored it 97–93 to Hernandez while the third judge scored it even at 95–95.
 The pair had an immediate rematch the following month, this time for the vacant WIBA super-middleweight title on 14 October at Technikum in Munich, Germany.
 Kozin settled the score with a UD victory to become a two-weight world champion.
 Two judges scored the bout 99–91 and the third scored it 98–92.

 Five months later she made a defence of her WIBA title against Sanna Turunen, with the vacant WBF female super-middleweight title also on the line.
 The bout took place on 23 March 2019 at the MHPArena in Ludwigsburg, Germany.
 Kozin defeated Turunen via UD to become the WBF female and WIBA champion in two weight classes, simultaneously, with the judges' scorecards reading 99–91, 98–92, and 97–93.

 After scoring a TKO victory against Edita Karabeg in a non-title fight in June, Kozin made a defence of her WBF female and WIBA titles against Maria Lindberg with the vacant IBA female, GBU female, and WIBF super-middleweight titles also on the line.
 The bout took place on 6 October 2019 at Arena Stožice in Ljubljana.
 Kozin added the vacant titles to her collection with a UD victory, with all three judges scoring the bout 96–94.

+On 24 June 2023, Ema Kozin successfully defended her title of the world champion in the WBF super welterweight category by defeating Timea Belik from Hungary in ten 2-minute rounds in Altdorf, Germany.

+Kozin defeated Scotland's Hannah Rankin for the vacant WBC and WBO female super-welterweight World titles in Manchester on 18 November 2023 winning the contest by split decision.

+In her first defense, she lost the titles to Cecilia Braekhus by unanimous decision at Nova Spektrum in Lillestrøm, Norway, on 4 October 2025.